corcel/corcel/README.md

     'host'      => 'localhost',
     'charset'   => 'utf8',
     'collation' => 'utf8_unicode_ci',
-    'prefix'    => 'wp_', // Specify the prefix for wordpress tables, default prefix is 'wp_'
+    // Specify the prefix for wordpress tables, default prefix is 'wp_' 'prefix'    => 'wp_',

+Using Laravel? and using more models that are not prefixed?
+See on the bottom for a solution.

 ### Posts